National History Challenge Australia's Wartime Experiences category

-The National History Challenge (NHC) is open to primary and secondary school students across Australia.
-The theme for this year is 'Change and Continuity', and it is an opportunity for students to research and explore history in your own way.
-Plus, you could also win cash prizes or become Australia's young historian of the year.
+The National History Challenge is open to primary and secondary school students across Australia.
+It is an opportunity for students to research and explore history in their own ways.

 To enter this category, you must show evidence of using the Anzac Portal for your research.

-We are looking for entries that give us new and creative views of continuity and change through Australia’s wartime experiences.
+We look for entries that new and creative views of 'crisis and response' relating to Australia's wartime experiences.

 Ideas for your research